unoplatform/uno/doc/articles/howto-consume-webservices.md

 ## Task 1 - Create a simple Uno application

-In this task you will create a simple Single Page App with the Uno Platform.
+In this task, you will create a simple Single Page App with the Uno Platform.
 This app - **TheCatApiClient** - will be used to demonstrate an approach to consuming REST web services using the **HttpClient** class.

 1. Open Visual Studio and click on **Create a new project**.